wanted5games/unity-game-interface-package/README.md

 ## Build

-When importing this package, a new folder named Game Interface is automatically generated in your project’s Assets/ directory.
+When importing this package, a new folder named **Game Interface** is automatically generated in your project's `Assets/` directory.
 This folder contains a required WebGL Template used for proper integration with the JavaScript API.
-If the folder was not created automatically, copy it manually from: `Packages/Game Interface/WebGLTemplates`
+If the folder was not created automatically, copy it manually from: `Packages/com.famobi.game-interface/WebGLTemplates/GameInterface` to `Assets/WebGLTemplates/GameInterface`.

 ### WebGL Template

-Before making a build, make sure that you have selected the WebGLTemplate in the PlayerSettings
+Before making a build, make sure that you have selected the WebGL Template in the Player Settings.

 Before building your WebGL project: